Oklukeok/RoR_Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thanks to the entire Ruby community, and Gregoire Vella for the original concept design.
-Check is work! https://www.behance.net/gregoirevella
+Check his work! https://www.behance.net/gregoirevella

 <p align="right">(<a href="#readme-top">back to top</a>)</p>